Hadron/entanglement/docs/javascript.rst

     python3 -m entanglement.javascript_schema packages_containaing_registries

-For example if ``project.entanglement.schema``  containes several sync registries, you might run:
+For example if ``project.entanglement.schema``  contains several sync registries, you might run:

 .. code-block:: none

     python3 -mentanglement.javascript_schema project.entanglement.schema

-That would produce schema for any call to :py:func:`javascript_regstry` in the ``project.entanglement.schema`` package.
+That would produce schema for any call to :py:func:`javascript_registry` in the ``project.entanglement.schema`` package.
 Generally, Entanglement Javascript projects also require the ``sql_meta.js`` schema produced by ``entanglement.sql.internal``.

 Using a Schema
 **************